dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 * Explicitly select the region in your code.
 For example, the :code:`region` parameter in the code line :code:`sampler = DWaveSampler(region="na-west-1")` selects a D-Wave quantum computer located in North America.

+.. note:: Keep in mind the relative priorities of configurations set at various levels (in the above bullets, the configuration file, environment variables, and explicit parameters in your code), as described in the :ref:`sdk_index_cloud` documentation.
+For example, while the setting of both an endpoint and region on the same level (either two lines in the configuration file or two environment variables or two explicit parameters) results in selection based on the endpoint, setting a region explicitly overrides an endpoint configured using an environment variable or in the configuration file.